core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## Forward Message Flow # {#sec-id-update-in-kudos-forward}

-{{fig-kudos-and-id-update-client-init}} provides a different example of the OSCORE IDs update procedure, run integrated in an execution of KUDOS and in the forward message flow.
+{{fig-kudos-and-id-update-client-init}} provides an example of the OSCORE IDs update procedure, run integrated in an execution of KUDOS and in the forward message flow.
 On each peer, SID and RID denote the OSCORE Sender ID and Recipient ID of that peer, respectively.

 ~~~~~~~~~~~
                      Client                Server